siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 massive mode are not two substances, one moving through the other.
 They are two organized motions of the same electromagnetic substrate.
 Their superposition is already the interaction.
 No second medium is inserted, and no extra field has to be imagined over and above the total field.
+What refracts a passing flow is always another electromagnetic flow.

 Mass is self-confined energy.
 A massive body is therefore a bounded organized electromagnetic closure carrying total trapped load